Important Tips About Filing Bankruptcy

 - Timing your filing carefully if you are expecting a tax refund: Bankruptcy law usually views an income tax refund as cash that could be considered as part of the bankruptcy estate, and not as protected property.
 Let your bankruptcy lawyer know if you are anticipating a tax refund.

 - You must list ALL creditors and assets on the required forms: Failure to list any creditor—even ones that you intend to keep paying after bankruptcy—on the forms provided by your attorney and your signed petitions will most likely result in the unlisted creditor still having a valid claim against you after your bankruptcy.
-Also, it is likely to be considered fraud if you fail to list all of your assets, even minor ones like low-balance bank accounts, penny stocks, or minority interests in businesses.
+Also, it could be considered fraud if you fail to list all of your assets, even minor ones like low-balance bank accounts, penny stocks, or minority interests in businesses.
 This could subject you to criminal penalties.

 - Reaffirmation of unsecured debts: All unsecured debts are typically canceled in a successful bankruptcy case.
-However, some creditors will occasionally ask you to “reaffirm” a debt during your bankruptcy case.
+But some creditors will occasionally ask you to “reaffirm” a debt during your bankruptcy case.
 Such a “reaffirmation agreement” will make you contractually liable for a debt that you are legally entitled to discharge in bankruptcy.
 Talk to your bankruptcy attorney before you agree to sign any reaffirmation agreements.
 Although there are some rare cases where it might be advisable to reaffirm a debt, you are usually better off not doing it.

 - Making major decisions: If you are having trouble paying your bills, do not make any major life decisions without first talking to a bankruptcy lawyer.
 Bankruptcy can impact a number of important life decisions like buying a home, getting married, or starting a new career.